caryoscelus/heavy-bright-sun-wip/chapters/015-chapter-fifteenth.md

     ***

-After finishing my story, i leaned back; a bad feeling in my mouth reminded me of an even earlier memory: my first cigarette in the school backyard.
+...After finishing my story, i leaned back; a bad feeling in my mouth reminded me of an even earlier memory: my first cigarette in the school backyard.
 I laughed at the thought that the shy girl trying to look cool and then afraid of coughing out her lungs was also me.
 Or perhaps just imagined laughing, for i didn't